Paper-delivered GRE® revised General Test Content and Structure

 - When taking a Verbal Reasoning or Quantitative Reasoning section, you are free, within that section, to skip questions and come back to them later or change the answer to a question.

-- There are paper-based equivalents for most of the new question types, including text completions and numeric entry.
+- There are paper-delivered equivalents for most of the question types, including text completions and numeric entry.

 - Answers are entered into the test book, rather than a separate answer sheet.